-- DO NOT MIX different colors or types of coolant in your vehicle.
+• DO NOT MIX different colors or types of coolant in your vehicle.
 Make sure the correct coolant is used.
-DO NOT MIX recycled coolant and new (unused) coolant together in the vehicle.
-Mixing of engine coolants may harm your engine's cooling system.
+Mixing of engine coolants may 234 harm your engine's cooling system.
 The use of an improper coolant may harm engine and cooling system components and may void the warranty.
-Refer to Maintenance product specifications and capacities in this chapter. - A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
+Refer to Maintenance product specifications and capacities in this chapter.

+- A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
 In this instance, the cooling system must be drained and refilled with a 50/50 mixture of engine coolant and distilled water as soon as possible.
 Water alone (without engine coolant) can cause engine damage from corrosion, overheating or freezing. - Do not use alcohol, methanol, brine or any engine coolants mixed with alcohol or methanol antifreeze (coolant).
 Alcohol and other liquids can cause engine damage from overheating or freezing. - Do not add extra inhibitors or additives to the coolant.
 These can be harmful and compromise the corrosion protection of the engine coolant.